XiangyuLuo/hello-world/README.md

 ```

 ## Remark

-* It is recommended to use Rstudio in order to display the results on the console during operation.
+* If you are using the Windows operating system, you are suggested to use the R package in Rstudio.
-* If you find any bugs in this package, please contact me: w.qy@ruc.edu.cn
+* If you have any questions regarding this package, please contact Qiuyu Wu at w.qy@ruc.edu.cn